 - 2 Tbsp cashew butter

-- Preheat the oven to 325 F and grease or line with parchment paper a cookie sheet tray.
+- Preheat the oven to 350 F and line 2 cookie sheet trays with parchment paper.

-- In a large bowl, whisk together the protein powder, oat flour, sweetener, baking powder, spices, and salt.
+- In a large bowl, whisk together the protein powder, oat flour, sweetener, baking powder, baking soda, spices, and salt.

 - Reserve a heaping 1/4 cup of the batter for the icing.

-- Using an ice cream scoop or two spoons, scoop out about 2 Tbsp of dough onto the prepared cookie tray, placing each one about 1" apart.
+- Using an ice cream scoop or two spoons, scoop out about 2 Tbsp of dough onto the prepared cookie trays, placing each one about 1" apart.

-- For the icing, with an electric hand mixer (or by hand with a whisk) combine the reserved cookie dough, cashew butter, and sweetener until everything is incorporated and fluffy.
+- For the icing, with an electric hand mixer (or by hand with a whisk) combine the reserved cookie dough, cashew butter, and sugar until smooth.

 - Allow the cookies to cool completely, then ice the tops.

-- Take a bite and enjoy your pumpkin spiced heaven!
+- Take a bite into ppumpkin spiced heaven!

 You might also like: